OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 |image_provision_create_step4|

-Once form is completed, you can see it at list:
+After clicking finish, you will be able to see the provision card in the Provisions tab:

 |image_provision_list|